 Use this completed questionnaire to develop an action plan with your Mentor.
-You can download our Action Plan Template on our website at www.acp-usa.org/Resources/ProtegeResources
+You can download our Action Plan Template on our website and explore the Protege Resources page.

 Used with permission of Carl S. Savino and Robert Krannich, From Army Green to Corporate Gray: A Career Transition Guide for Army Personnel.